apichef/sarala-laravel/docs/guide/README.md

     /*
      * This guard will be used when fetching the authenticated user to pass
-     * to the links method in the transformer.
+     * to the links method on the transformer.
      */
     'guard' => null,